 To cover the underside of the stringers, I selected what else – cedar paneling – you know that 5/16 variety that you can find at almost any home center.
 (I mean who doesn’t love the smell of cedar and it is great in closets!)

-Editor’s Note: For more you might see this article on Lining a Closet with Cedar from This Old House.
+Editor’s Note: For more you might see this article on Cedar Lined Closets from Bob Vila.